Eraycann/Hospital-Management-Application/README.md

 ```bash
 git clone https://github.com/user/hospital-management-system.git
 ```
-Open the project in Visual Studio.
+2. Open the project in Visual Studio.

-Update the SQL Server connection string in the app.config file.
+3. Update the SQL Server connection string in the app.config file.

-Build and run the project.
+4. Build and run the project.

-Certainly!
-Here's the README content in Markdown format:

-markdown
-Copy code
 # Hospital Management System

 This project is a software designed to manage daily operations of a hospital.
 It's aimed to facilitate operations for patients, doctors, and secretaries.